Demon Hunter (band): 2000s

 Demon Hunter entered the studio in June 2007 to record their fourth full-length album, Storm the Gates of Hell, which was released on November 6, 2007.
 Solid State released three versions of the album with various bonuses.
 "Fading Away" was the album's first single and music video.
 In spite of the bands secular popularity, they continued to support the underground Christian metal scene by appearing on obscure radio programs such as The Full Armor of God Broadcast in January 2008.
 On March 13, 2008, "Carry Me Down" debuted on Headbangers Ball's website as the album's second music video, and made its television premiere on March 15 on the same show.

 In 2008, the band headlined the "Stronger Than Hell" tour, which started May 26 in Seattle, Washington.
 The tour featured the recently reunited Christian metal forefathers Living Sacrifice, whose lead singer Bruce Fitzhugh was featured as a guest vocalist on Storm the Gates of Hell's track titled "Sixteen".
 The tour also included Oh, Sleeper, The Famine, and Advent.
-This tour completed July 5, 2008, at Cornerstone Festival in Illinois.
-Demon Hunter released 45 Days in November, a box set comprising two DVDs and a CD containing a documentary film about the band and their fans, a pro-shot performance from the "Stronger Than Hell" tour and a brand new score written exclusively for the film along with two bonus tracks.
+This tour completed July 5, 2008, at Cornerstone Festival in Bushnell, Illinois.
+Demon Hunter released 45 Days in November 2008, a box set comprising two DVDs and a CD containing a documentary film about the band and their fans, a pro-shot performance from the "Stronger Than Hell" tour, and a brand new score written exclusively for the film along with two bonus tracks.
 45 Days was directed by Cale Glendening.

-A live album, Live in Nashville, was released on January 27, 2009.
-It includes 14 songs from their show in Nashville, Tennessee, from their "Stronger Than Hell" tour.
+A live album, Live in Nashville, was released on January 27, 2009; it includes 14 songs from their show in Nashville, Tennessee, from their "Stronger Than Hell" tour.
 The album features The Showdown lead guitarist Patrick Judge, who filled in for Luck on several of the "Stronger Than Hell" dates due to Luck's conflicting scheduling commitments as drummer for Relient K.

 Judge also filled in for Brian Leppke of metalcore band Bleeding Through when he was unable to turn up for the Thrash and Burn tour in May.

-In 2009, Don Clark left the band to pursue his graphic designer career, and to be with his family.
+In August 2009, Don Clark left the band to pursue his graphic designer career, and to be with his family.
 Ethan Luck also left, as he could not keep up with the hectic schedule of being in both Demon Hunter and Relient K. On August 28, Demon Hunter released an official statement with a new band photograph, stating that Patrick Judge was the new, permanent replacement for Luck.
 However, the statement made no mention of Randy Torres's joining the band; a new band photograph included him as well.
 An official replacement for Don Clark was announced in Demon Hunter's exclusive fan club, The Blessed Resistance, with the announcement of Ryan Helm, formerly of The Ascendicate, as the band's new permanent rhythm guitarist.